Active Subsampling for Measurement-Constrained M-Estimation of Individualized Thresholds with High-Dimensional Data: Practical Considerations

 \section{Practical Considerations}

 In this section, we discuss several implementation issues in our Algorithm \ref{algoK}.

 First, we discuss the computational challenge for solving the optimization problem (\ref{estimatork}).
 Despite addressing the discontinuity of the 0-1 loss, the smoothed empirical risk function $R^{D_k}_{\delta_{k}}(\btheta)$ remains non-convex.
 Consequently, obtaining the global solution to (\ref{estimatork}) presents computational challenges.
-To overcome this issue, we leverage the path-following algorithm outlined in \cite{feng2022nonregular}.
+To overcome this issue, we focus on the path-following algorithm \citep{feng2022nonregular}.
 For any $1\leq k\leq K$, this algorithm computes approximate local solutions to (\ref{estimatork}) corresponding to a sequence of decreasing regularization parameters $\lambda$ until the desired regularization parameter is reached.
 We set $\hat{\btheta}_k= \tilde{\btheta}_{k,tgt}$, where $\tilde{\btheta}_{k,tgt}$ represents the final approximate local solution with the desired regularization parameter $\lambda_{k,tgt}$.
 By employing this path-following approach, we can efficiently compute the entire solution path for $\hat\btheta_k$ while preserving sparsity across the sequence.
 For $k\geq 2$, to speed up the computation of $\hat\btheta_k$, we can use the estimator $\hat\btheta_{k-1}$ obtained from the previous iteration as a warm start in the path-following approach.
-The details of the path-following algorithm for solving (\ref{estimatork}) are provided in Appendix~\ref{path-following}.
+The detailed algorithm for solving (\ref{estimatork}) is provided in Appendix~\ref{path-following}.